 What is credit card debt consolidation?

-Credit card consolidation means you use one new loan to pay off multiple credit card balances.
+Credit card consolidation is using one new loan to pay off multiple credit card balances.

 Multiple credit card balances mean multiple interest rates, multiple payment due dates, and multiple minimum payments.
-Even if you’ve set all your accounts to autopay, it can get stressful juggling so many bills.
+Even if you’ve set all your accounts to autopay, juggling so many bills can be stressful.

-Debt consolidation means you have one bill to pay, at one interest rate, on one due date.
+Debt consolidation means one bill to pay, at one interest rate, on one due date.

 Benefits of credit card debt consolidation